What are DDoS attacks and how can they be prevented?

 ICMP Flood

-In this method, by creating various requests and increasing the ping on the server, the service of the website is disrupted.
+In this method, the website’s service is disrupted by creating various requests and increasing the ping on the server.
 Sending a huge volume of ICMP requests in a network will cause all the hosts on that network to respond, thus disrupting all the sites on that network, resulting in a large volume of responses to the access point within the network.
 It is routed and causes the switch to fail.

 teardrop attacks